edhowland/viper/Bugs.md

 If changed, will not require any  changes to existing tests

 ## Candidates for conversion from BaseCommand or FlaggedCommand to CommandLet s

+Note: And some can be changed to sh commands with function in local/vish/prelude/xxx_functions.vsh

 ### Some missing *nix commands could be done as aliases: